mitre/fhir-exercises/Exercise_4/docs/part-3.md

 The FHIR® standard is developed and maintained by the (Health Level Seven®)  HL7® organization.

 ???
-Abstract "More about FHIR®"
+Example "More about FHIR®"
     HL7 FHIR is a robust and comprehensive standard, but for the purposes of this tutorial here is a very simplified view.

     * FHIR defines a set of **Resources** that can be exchanged.